ab-10/ab-10.github.io/about.md

 ![](../ArminsEatingARaspberryPi.jpg)

-I mainly write in Python, R, Java, English and Latvian.
+I mainly write in Python, Java, English and Latvian.
 I believe that there's a lot of overlap between writing prose and code, since both demand structured thought from the writer.

-I currently work for [Bulkestate](https://bulkestate.com/en/) and study Computer Science in [The University of Manchester](http://www.manchester.ac.uk/).
+I currently research natural language processing models focused on discriminative attribute detection together with [Dr. Freitas](http://andrefreitas.org/) and study Computer Science in [The University of Manchester](http://www.manchester.ac.uk/).